Finchley Central tube station: The station today

 The station has two entrances.
 The main one, in the original station building, is on the north side of the tracks in Chaville Way, a short access road from the junction of Ballards Lane, Regents Park Road and Nether Street.
 The second entrance is to the south of the tracks in Station Road.

 The station is in a cutting and the two entrances are joined by a footbridge over the tracks from which stairs and lifts connect to the platforms.
 The station is accessible for disabled passengers travelling in both directions.

 The station has three platforms.
 Platforms 1 and 2, which share an island platform, are for northbound trains: platform 1 is used mainly by trains terminating at Finchley Central (and trains reverse using a reversing siding north of the station) or going to Mill Hill East; platform 2 is mainly used by trains going to High Barnet.
 Platform 3, a side platform, is for southbound trains.
 All platforms have canopies at their northern ends.
 The large station car park on the north side of the tracks, with access from Chaville Way, occupies the site of the former goods yard.

-Services and connections
+Services

-The station is in Travelcard Zone 4, between West Finchley and East Finchley on the Northern line.
+Finchley Central station is on the Northern line in London fare zone 4.
+It is on the High Barnet branch between West Finchley to the north and East Finchley to the south.
+It is also on a single-track branch to Mill Hill East.

 Train frequencies vary throughout the day, but generally operate every 3–7 minutes between 05:44 and 01:05 northbound to High Barnet and 05:31 and 01:15 southbound to Kennington (via Charing Cross) or Morden (via Bank).
 Trains to Mill Hill East operate between 05:16 and 01:06 (except for peak hours and after 23.00 all trains operate as a shuttle between Finchley Central and Mill Hill East).

+Connections

-London Bus routes 13, 125, 143, 326, 382 and 460, night route N20, and school routes 626 and 683 serve the station.
+London Bus routes 13, 125, 143, 326, 382 and 460, night route N20, superloop route SL10, and school routes 626 and 683 serve the station.